eckels/PalatineGraduationSeating/README.md

 Followed by
 `./main student_list.csv 38 9 3 no yes`
 Where "student_list.csv" is your list of graduates and you want 38 rows of 9 seats on each side of the stage and 3 speakers on each side.
 You would NOT get the seat numbers on the speaker list, but you would have seat numbers on the seating chart.

+This will generate the 4 files you need for graduation.

+Made by Evan Eckels